HelenHelene/eportfolio/module/OOP_Unit08.md

  - Implemented a linear data search technique, gaining a practical understanding of its application and functionality.

 ### Artefacts and Collaborative Discussion
+I have completed the following projects to meet these learning outcomes, which are recorded in the link below:

 [Collaborative Discussion 2 - OO Design for IoT-Initial post]

 [Recursion - Tutorial Labs]